andrewhamili/Build-a-Photo-Album-Severless-Application-Using-AWS-AppSync/README.md

   * Do you have an annotated GraphQL schema? `Yes`
   * Provide your schema file path: `scripts/bootstrapping/schema.graphql`

-* Deploy AWS AppSync(GraphQL) API on the cloud.
+* Deploy on the cloud.

       amplify push

-* Press `Enter/Return` to continue, and wait for it to finish
+* Press `Enter/Return` to continue.

-* Do you want generate code for your newly created GraphQL API? `<Both are fine>`
+* Do you want to generate code for your newly created GraphQL API? `No`

   If you answer `Yes`, the GraphQL operations corresponding to your API will be generated in the selected programming language.

-* Add S3 file storage
+* Wait for it to finish.

-Run: `amplify storage add`
+### Deploy S3 File Storage

-Answer the questions like this:
+* Enter the following command:

-- Please select from one of the below mentioned services `Content (Images, audio, video, etc.)`
+      amplify storage add

-- Please provide a friendly name for your resource that will be used to label this category in the project: `AppSyncDemoPhotoStorage`
+* Answer the questions like this:
-- Please provide bucket name: `<accept the default value>`
+  * Please select from one of the below mentioned services `Content (Images, audio, video, etc.)`
-- Who should have access: `Auth users only`
+  * Please provide a friendly name for your resource that will be used to label this category in the project: `AppSyncDemoPhotoStorage`
-- What kind of access do you want for Authenticated users `read/write`
+  * Please provide bucket name: `<accept the default value>`

-Run `amplify push`, Press `Enter/Return` to continue, and wait for it to finish
+  * Who should have access: `Auth users only`

-### 6. Publish the app to the CloudFront CDN
+  * What kind of access do you want for Authenticated users `read/write`

-Run `amplify hosting add`
+* Deploy on the cloud.

-Answer the questions like this:
+       amplify push

-- Select the environment setup: `PROD (S3 with CloudFront using HTTPS)`
+* Press `Enter/Return` to continue, and wait for it to finish

-- hosting bucket name `<accept the default>`
+### Run Bootstrap Script

-- index doc for the website `index.html`
+* Enter the following command to run script:

-- error doc for the website `index.html`
+      npm run bootstrap

-Run `amplify push`, Press `Enter/Return` to continue, and wait for it to finish
+* (Optional) If problems occurred, try the following command:

-Run `amplify publish` and wait for it to finish
+      bash /scripts/bootstrapping/bootstrap_app.sh

-### 7. Run the bootstrapping script to update some of the AWS resources for this codebase
+  > **What this script does:**

-RUN: `npm install`
+  > * Packages and deploys the `photo_processor` Lambda function, configuring it to trigger when new photos are uploaded to the S3 bucket used for storage configured by Amplify

-Run: `npm run bootstrap` (Modify the bootstrap script in `package.json` as `bash scripts/bootstrapping/bootstrap_app.sh` first or run `bash /scripts/bootstrapping/bootstrap_app.sh` instead)
+  > * Updates the AppSync API schema and resolvers to be in-line with what this codebase expects (so you don't need to make manual changes in the AppSync web console).

-**What this script does:**
+  > * Adds an explicit `Deny` on `s3:ListBucket` for the IAM role associated with authenticated users in the app
-- Runs `npm install` for the React app as well as the `photo_processor` Lambda function
+  > * Re-creates a Global Secondary Index on the DynamoDB table used for the PhotoTable AppSync data source to allow fetching items in reverse chronological order

-- Packages and deploys the `photo_processor` Lambda function, configuring it to trigger when new photos are uploaded to the S3 bucket used for storage configured by Amplify
+  > **Notes:**
-- Updates the AppSync API schema and resolvers to be in-line with what this codebase expects (so you don't need to make manual changes in the AppSync web console).
+  > - Ths script uses credentials stored in ~/.aws/credentials (macOS/Linux) or C:\Users\USER_NAME\.aws\credentials (Windows).
-- Adds an explicit `Deny` on `s3:ListBucket` for the IAM role associated with authenticated users in the app
+  > - If you have a specific AWS credentials profile you want to use, prefix the command with AWS_PROFILE=name-of-profile
-- Re-creates a Global Secondary Index on the DynamoDB table used for the PhotoTable AppSync data source to allow fetching items in reverse chronological order
+  > - It requires Node.js version 8 or higher and Docker to be installed

-Notes:
+#### Start the App

-- Ths script uses credentials stored in ~/.aws/credentials (macOS/Linux) or C:\Users\USER_NAME\.aws\credentials (Windows).
+* Enter the command below to start application with a lightweight web server.

-- If you have a specific AWS credentials profile you want to use, prefix the command with AWS_PROFILE=name-of-profile
+      npm start

-- It requires Node.js version 8 or higher and Docker to be installed
+* Visit the

-### 8. Start the app
+#### (Optional) Host Static Website on S3

-Run `npm start` to start the app.
-Hopefully, everything should work at this point. :)
+* Build as static web application with the following command:

-### 9. Host Static Website on S3
+      npm run build

-Run `npm run build`.
+  > Make sure the instance type you selected has at least **2 GB** RAM.

 Run `aws s3 cp build/ s3://your-bucket-name`

     {